preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 + **Scope**: Select scope, for example All, Followed or Member of.
 (See more information about this below.)
 + **Permission**: Available in Omnia 7.0 and later.
 Used for security trimming.
 For more information, see: :doc:`Security trimming in app rollups </general-assets/security-trimming-apps/index>`
-+ **Only Current Business Profile**: If only Teamworks from the current business profile should be listed, select this option.
++ **Only current business profile**: If only teamworks from the current business profile should be listed, select this option.
-+ **Business Profile**: Another option is to select a specific Business Profile.
-If you do not select any Business Profile, all Teamworks in the tenant can be listed, that is not private.
++ **Business profile**: Another option is to select a specific business profile.
+If you do not select any business profile here, all teamworks in the tenant can be listed, that is not private.
-+ **Site Template**: Here you can set one or more types of teamwork to be shown in the list.
++ **Site template**: Here you can set one or more types of teamwork to be shown in the list.
-+ **Run Query On Load**: Decide if the query should be run on load, so the list is filled with teamworks, or not.
-If a list is very long it can be a good idea to add a search box, and to deselect this option.
++ **Run query on load**: Decide if the query should be run on load, so the list is filled with teamworks, or not.
+If a list is very long it can be a good idea to add a search box, and to deselect thbs option.
 You add a search box under Filter UI, see below.
 (In Omnia 7.0 and later, this option is moved to the Filter section).

 Regarding Scope, here's more detailed information:

 Note that the first three scopes only include teamwork connected to Omnia that are assigned a provisioning template and can be found in the Teamwork list within Omnia admin.

-+ All (public): All Teamwork App Instances where "Show in public listings" is checked.
-(Omnia Database).
++ All (public): All teamwork app instances where "Show in public listings" is checked.
+(Omnia database).
-+ Followed: All followed Teamwork App Instances.
-(Omnia Database).
++ Followed: All followed teamwork app instances.
+(Omnia database).
-+ Last Visited: All last visited Teamwork App Instances.
-(Omnia Database).
++ Last visited: All last visited teamwork app instances.
+(Omnia database).
-+ All (SharePoint Sites): All sites in SharePoint.
-(SharePoint Search).
++ All (SharePoint sites): All sites in SharePoint.
+(SharePoint search).
-+ Followed (SharePoint Sites): All followed sites in SP.
-(SharePoint Social API).
++ Followed (SharePoint sites): All followed sites in SharePoint.
+(SharePoint social API).
-+ Member of (Office 365 Groups): Member of Office 365 Groups (MS Graph).
++ Member of (Office 365 groups): Member of Office 365 groups (MS Graph).

 Display
 ----------
-Select a View (List View or Navigation View) and use the following settings (image from Omnia v7):
+Select a view (List view or Navigation view) and use the following settings (image from Omnia v7):

 .. image:: team-collaboration-block-settings-display-v7.png

 (All options are not shown in the image but are described below.)

-+ **Add Column**: If you select List View, you must add at least one Column for the display to work.
-(Navigation View is fixed regarding the columns to display).
++ **Add column**: If you select List View, you must add at least one Column for the display to work.
+(Navigation view is fixed regarding the columns to display).
 + **Fixed header**: Available in Omnia v7.
 Select to always show the header when scrolling.
-+ **Paging**: Select how paging should work; "No Paging", "Classic" or "Scroll".
++ **Paging**: Select how paging should work; "No paging", "Classic" or "Scroll".
-+ **Icon Mode**: For Icon Mode you can select Letter Avatar or Template Icon.
-In the example images at the top, Letter Vatar is selected.
++ **Icon mode**: For Icon mode you can select "Letter avatar" or "Template icon".
+In the example images at the top, Letter avatar is selected.
-+ **Item Limit**: Set the number of sites to be shown on each "page" of the list.
++ **Item limit**: Set the number of sites to be shown on each "page" of the list.
-+ **Sort By**: Select what to sort the list on, and then select Ascending or Descending sorting.
++ **Sort by**: Select what to sort the list on, and then select Ascending or Descending sorting.
 + **No result text**: You can add a text that is shown if the query should result in nothing to display.
 Add in any of the avaiable tenant languages (click the flag to change language).
-+ **Show Follow status**: Follow status is indicated by a star, filled if the teamwork is followed, hollow if not, see below for an example.
++ **Show follow status**: Follow status is indicated by a star, filled if the teamwork is followed, hollow if not, see below for an example.
 + **Open in new window**: For some (maybe all) of of the teamworks, it can be a good idea to open the link in a new window.
 + **Padding**: You can add some padding between the block's borders and the list.

-Here's an example of a Navigation View with follow status shown (image from Omnia v7):
+Here's an example of a Navigation view with follow status shown (image from Omnia v7):

 .. image:: follow-status-v7.png